Our Church History

 the two congregations used the little schoolhouse on an alternating basis.

-were unsuccessful until 1830 when a brick structure was built on a lot east of the little schoolhouse and cemetery.
-Because
+of worship were unsuccessful until 1830 when a brick structure was built on a lot east of the little schoolhouse and cemetery.

-of a lack of funds, the structure was not completed until 1833.
-This building served both congregations until the union between
+Because of a lack of funds, the structure was not completed until 1833.
+This building served both congregations until the

-congregations was dissolved on January 12, 1861.
-Less than a month later the Reformed congregation purchased its present location
+and Reformed congregations was dissolved on January 12, 1861.
+Less than a month later the Reformed congregation purchased

 the past 192 years, 19 pastors have been called to serve this congregation in a regulart full time position.
 They are as follows: